 Upcoming Speaking Engagements

-- “Medical Malpractice Update: Themes and Mega-Trends” (State Bar of Texas Advanced Medical Torts CLE; March 13, 2014; Santa Fe, New Mexico)
+- “Medical Malpractice Update: Themes and Mega-Trends” (State Bar of Texas Advanced Medical Torts; March 13, 2014; Santa Fe, New Mexico)

 Past Speaking Engagements

 - “Strategies for Dealing with Difficult Witnesses” (State Bar of Texas Advanced Trial Strategies; February 2014)